Ball Python Substrate Options

 • Zoo Med Forest Floor — A pure cypress mulch substrate.
 Attractive, holds humidity well.
 Not very eco-friendly, though, and the larger bits can be problematic if accidentally ingested.

-• Paper Towels – Cheap, easy to replace, but doesn’t hold humidity well.
+• Blue shop towels – Cheap, easy to replace, and more durable than paper towels, but doesn’t hold humidity well.

 Bad Substrates